 Select Energy Efficient to support power-saving mode.
 Select Custom to customize system power settings.
 Select Max Performance to optimize system performance.
 Select Disabled to disable power-saving settings.
 The options are Disable, Energy Efficient, and Custom.

-If the option is set to Energy Efficient or Custom, the following items will display:
+If the option is set to Custom, the following items will display: